Chris Knight (anthropologist): Activism

-Since the early decades of the twentieth century, industrial militancy by dockers had been uniquely internationalist for reasons intrinsic to their particular trade.
-Once a tanker has been forced by pickets to unload elsewhere, other ports get drawn into the dispute.
-And so it was that in the months building up to the 'Battle of Seattle', the slogan invented for their own reasons by Liverpool's militant dockers – 'Another World Is Possible' – began hitting the headlines across the world.

-Among the roots of the 'Battle of Seattle' which broke out in November 1999 were the cultural events sponsored by Knight and his Reclaim the Streets friends in Liverpool on the opposite side of the world.
-Seattle had been the port where, two years earlier, an alliance between dockers, musicians, environmentalists and others had combined forces in support of an internationalist cause.
+The cultural events sponsored by Knight and his Reclaim the Streets in Liverpool were influences on the 'Battle of Seattle' which broke out in November 1999.
+Two years earlier, Seattle had been the port where an alliance between dockers, musicians, environmentalists and others had combined forces in support of an internationalist cause.
 'Save the Whales' and 'Save the Turtles' activists had long been working alongside 'Save Our Jobs' trade unionists.
-These developments in Seattle ensured that when the World Trade Organization decided to hold its 1999 Convention in the city, activists across the area were primed for unusually creative and imaginative resistance to the WTO's globalisation project.
-Seattle and its surroundings had by this stage become effectively a powder keg.
+These developments in Seattle meant that when the World Trade Organization decided to hold its 1999 Convention in the city, activists across the area were primed for resistance to the WTO's globalisation project.

 During the build-up to the 2009 G-20 Summit in London, Knight was involved in a street theatre group known as The Government of the Dead.
 Statements he made at this time in an interview for the London Evening Standard (and the PM programme) led the Corporate Management Team at the University of East London to charge him with 'advocating violence' and 'bringing the university into disrepute'.
 In particular, he had said that his group would impose the switching off of lights during Earth Hour by force, if need be.
 He was suspended and, despite a petition signed by over 700 academics and others, 'summarily dismissed' on 22 July 2009.

 On 28 April 2011, Knight was one of three people arrested "on suspicion of conspiracy to cause public nuisance and breach of the peace".
 The three were planning a mock execution of the Duke of York (Prince Andrew) in Central London the following day, to coincide with the wedding of Prince William and Catherine Middleton.
 All three were later released without charge.

 On 30 November 2011, Knight was one of 21 'Occupy London' activists arrested and later charged with public order offences for occupying the Haymarket (Central London) offices of the mining company Xstrata in a protest against the company's diversion of the McArthur River in the Northern Territory of Australia, violating sites held sacred by the Yanyuwa, Mara, Garrawa and Gurdanji traditional owners of the region.
 On 8 August 2012, following a hearing at Westminster Magistrates' Court, Knight and his co-defendants were all found not guilty.

 In 2017, Knight supported Ken Livingstone in a controversy over allegedly anti-Semitic remarks made by the former London Mayor in 2016.